-In a year dominated by trade tension, possibly unparalleled political noise, persistent talk of recession, and a broad slowdown in corporate spending, global equity and debt indices provided returns that have not been rivalled since 1997.
+In a year dominated by trade tension, possibly unparalleled political noise, persistent talk of recession, and a broad slowdown in corporate spending, global equity, and debt indices provided returns that have not been rivaled since 1997.
 Meanwhile, US economic growth stalled, with GDP sinking below its long-term average.

 A little perspective is perhaps in order.
 If we step back to October 2018, investors in US equities were at odds with the US Federal Reserve (The Fed).
 The Fed held firmly that the US Economy was not only on solid footing, but possibly at risk of growing too quickly, triggering inflation.
 In an effort to control the US rate of growth, the Fed had been steadily increasing the Fed Funds rate, hiking a total of nine times since 2015.
 While the Fed does not, in itself, make the economy grow or lead to its decline, they play an important role in stoking the economic fire.